-I guess that not one of us likes to have a pimple-covered skin, and yet it is really common, most in adolescence age.
-Those zits seem to never go away, and the bigger they get more they hurt, plus they are not adding to our aesthetic look in any way.
+I guess that not one of us likes to have pimple-covered skin, and yet it is really common, most in adolescence age.
+Those zits seem never to go away, and the bigger they get more they hurt, plus they are not adding to our aesthetic look in any way.

-And a lot of people are facing a dilemma or whether should they pop that pimple or not.
+And a lot of people are facing a dilemma or whether should they pop that fats and acne.
 Popping might solve the issue for now, but if not done right it can leave a scar, and the problem is still inside of skin, so you did not really solve it.

 On the other half not touching them might seem better, but sometimes it just takes a really long time that it goes away by itself and once it does it reappears on another spot.

-But why do we actually get them over our face?
+But what causes sebum buildup on face?
 Well, the occurrence of pimples, or so called zits, is the consequence of increased sebum production, caused both by some inner and outer factors.